DTS: Enhancing Large Reasoning Models via Decoding Tree Sketching: Experiments

-A critical challenge in LRMs' reasoning efficiency is the endless repetition problem~\cite{yao2025understanding}, a special case of overthinking where the model falls into a reasoning loop and continuously generates repeating phrases or tokens without reaching a conclusion.
-Such repetition prevents the model from completing reasoning traces within the maximum token limit.
-The problem is particularly severe, as it increases both inference time and memory usage while providing no additional reasoning benefit. \Algnameabbr{} provides a solution to this failure mode intrinsically by sketching the reasoning space and favoring the shortest completed trajectory.
-Paths that begin to repeat are overridden by concise completions or pruned through the process, preventing the decoder from drifting into repeated segments.
+In this section, we show that \Algnameabbr{} reduces repetition in LRM decoding.
+The repetition problem is a special case of overthinking where the model falls into a reasoning loop and continuously generates repeating phrases or tokens without concluding.
+This phenomenon signals degraded reasoning quality, as the model stagnates on intermediate steps and accumulates inconsistencies~\cite{yao2025understanding, pipis2025wait}.
+Additionally, as recent studies~\cite{xie2025word} indicate, once repetition occurs, LRMs are unlikely to untrap themselves and exploit all decoding token budget with no final answer. \Algnameabbr{} provides a solution to this failure mode intrinsically by sketching the reasoning tree and favoring the shorter completed trajectories.
+Trajectories that fall into repetition are overridden by concise completions, preventing the decoder from returning repeated segments.

-Table~\ref{tab:endless} reports the rate of cases where endless repetition occurred under standard inference and our proposed \Algnameabbr{} method.
-Across both AIME2024 and AIME2025 benchmarks, and for both 7B and 1.5B model scales, \Algnameabbr{} consistently reduces the occurrence of repetition.
-On AIME2024, the repetition frequency drops from 6.7\% to 1.3\% for the 7B model and from 15.3\% to 4.7\% for the 1.5B model.
-On AIME2025, the reduction is from 12.7\% to 2.7\% for the 7B model and from 26.7\% to 6.0\% for the 1.5B model.
-These results confirm that \Algnameabbr{} substantially mitigates endless repetition, leading to more stable and efficient reasoning trajectories.